luckyTamme/steam-web-auth/README.md

 forever start app.js
 ```
 Lastly you need to go to steam-web-auth/server/files/main.js and edit your IP and port with your favorited editor.

+If you want to use another account just delete the settings.json file in steam-web-auth/server and start it via node again.